emacsmirror/clockodo/README.md

 To active or deactivate the clock use `M-x clockodo-toggle-clock`.
 On activation this either starts the clock or gets the current running id.
 On deactivation this only stops the clock if it's currently running.
+To select from the active services provided by the company use the prefix key (`C-u`) before starting the clock.

 ### Configuration

 This mode can be configured through the `customize` feature of emacs.
-It includes changing faces and colors and other minor adjustments.
+It includes changing faces, colors and other minor adjustments.

 - Set your own default service id (which exists in clockodo) through `clockodo-service-id` instead of using the company defined one.